Alongside the study of fractions, local geography, and Man and Animal, this year’s central topic is a spirit of brave exploration.

 Form Drawing in Class 4

-In contrast with this age group’s often turbulent social interactions, drawing Nordic knotwork requires calm focus.
 The logic of its interwoven paths trains our inherent human power of self-control in the act of their creation.

-Knotwork Example
+Knotwork example

 Homework Begins

-First small tasks of homework now aim to strengthen the all-important faculty of self-management.
-Their point is not ‘to learn more’, but to recreate the task-oriented focus of the classroom elsewhere and out of one’s own will.
+Such homework is not ‘to learn more’ but to recreate the task-oriented focus of the classroom elsewhere and out of one’s own will.

 This is not easy for most children and will remain a challenge for years to come.
 Even so, homework is regarded as yet another skill that needs patient practice.